 - The function of the carburetor is to mix fuel with air.
-Adjustments other than idle speed should be made by a servicing dealer. - Before adjusting the engine idle speed, make sure the air filter is clean and the engine is warmed up. - T Idle Screw (Figure 2) is adjusted so that the engine idles smoothly but the clutch does not engage. - If cut-off saw has been running satisfactorily and there is a gradual decrease in power and drop in RPM at full throttle, the filter may have become dirty or saturated with water.
+Adjustments other than idle speed should be made by a servicing dealer. - Before adjusting the engine idle speed, make sure the air filter is clean and the engine is warmed up. - T Idle Screw is adjusted so that the engine idles smoothly but the clutch does not engage.